-Semolina is made from the endosperm (the core or heart) of Durum Wheat, coarsely ground.
+Semolina is made from the endosperm (the core or heart) of durum wheat (Triticum durum, aka Triticum turgidum var. durum), with du, coarsely ground.
 It is then sifted.
-The coarser material becomes Semolina, the finer stuff becomes Durum Flour.
-The Durum Flour is the texture of other flours, whereas the Semolina is closer in texture to granulated white sugar or coarse cornmeal.
+The coarser material becomes semolina, the finer stuff becomes durum flour.
+The durum flour is the texture of other flours, whereas the semolina is closer in texture to granulated white sugar or coarse cornmeal.

 Elsewhere in Italy, though, it is only used for pasta.
 It is not used in pizza dough.